im-aditya-rathi/HIBERNATE_NoteTaker_project/README.md

 # Note Taker Application

 ## Overview
 This Note Taker application allows users to create, edit, update, and delete notes.
-It is built using Java, Spring, Hibernate, Servlet, and JSP, with an interactive GUI designed using Bootstrap.
+It is built using Java, Spring, Hibernate, MySQL (Database), Servlet, and JSP, with an interactive GUI designed using Bootstrap.

 ## Features
 - **Create Notes**: Add new notes with a title and description.